colin-gourlay/sundown-sessions/src/content/releases/c/cocteau-twins/tiny-dynamine/index.md

 ---
 ## About

-Tiny Dynamine is an EP by Scottish dream pop band Cocteau Twins, released on 4AD in 1985.
-Alongside its companion release Echoes in a Shallow Bay, it represents the duo at their most ethereal and diaphanous, showcasing Elizabeth Fraser's extraordinary voice alongside Robin Guthrie's shimmering guitar textures.
+Alongside its companion release Echoes in a Shallow Bay, *Tiny Dynamine* represents the duo at their most ethereal and diaphanous, showcasing Elizabeth Fraser's extraordinary voice alongside Robin Guthrie's shimmering guitar textures.